Kopu4ino/Crypto-Parser/README.md

 from yobit_api_wrapper import get_ticker
 print(get_ticker("btc", "usd"))
 </code>

-# Contribution
-Please feel free to fork this repository and submit pull requests.
-All contributions are welcome.

-# License
-This project is licensed under the MIT License.

 # Disclaimer
 This script is provided as is, without any guarantees or liability.
 Trading cryptocurrency involves risk and could result in the loss of capital.
 You should use this script with caution, and at your own risk.